 Finally, the relationship between wealth and happiness identified in the study is logarithmic rather than linear.
 This means that while happiness does increase with earnings, the effect diminishes as income rises.
 An extra $10,000 per year will have far more of an impact for a person earning $30,000 than one earning $100,000.
 This logarithmic correlation means that above a certain income threshold, wellbeing gains become small enough to be almost meaningless – and so the case for earning more money as a means of increasing happiness becomes more tenuous as a person's income climbs.

-3) To an extent, you can decide to become happier
+3) You can't decide to become happier

 While people are often resigned to less-than-satisfying lives, chalking them up to luck, circumstance or even genetics, research suggests that it is possible to adopt practices that will increase our happiness.
 While there is considerable disagreement about precisely how much variation in happiness is due to factors within our control, researchers have generally converged on the idea that it is at least a meaningful proportion.